serngawy/libovsdb/README.md

 ## ovsDriver

-ovsDriver is a good example on how to use the libovsdb. ovsDriver has been used by other projects such opendaylight COE.
+ovsDriver is a good example on how to use the libovsdb.